demiculus/mentalmodel/_mental_models/5-whys.md

  - Why do I feel like I need to make up for it?
  - Because I've avoided her and acted bad towards her all my childhood.
 5.
- - Why did I avoid her and acted bad towards her all my childhood?
+ - Why did I avoid her and act poorly toward her throughout my childhood?
- - Because I wanted to explore my sexuality but she was always so controlling that I couldn't.
+ - Because I wanted to explore my sexuality, but she was so controlling that I felt I couldn't.

  A1.